Kouga Local Municipality: History

 Kouga Local Municipality was formed at the time of the municipal elections in December 2000, by the merger of the earlier councils of Humansdorp, Jeffrey's Bay, Hankey, Oyster Bay, Patensie and St Francis Bay.
 The Democratic Alliance (DA), at the time a joint project of the New National Party (NNP) and the Democratic Party (DP), took power after the first local elections.

 The NNP withdrew from the DA in 2001 to instead align with its old rival, the African National Congress (ANC).
 During the floor crossing period in 2002, one DA councillor defected to the NNP, allowing an ANC-NNP coalition to take over governance of the municipality.
 Kouga remained under ANC control for the next 14 years, with the party winning a comfortable victory in 2006 and narrowly retaining power after a closely fought election in 2011.

 In the election of 3 August 2016, however, the DA won a majority of seventeen seats on the council, defeating the ANC, which previously controlled the council.
 Elza van Lingen became the new mayor of the municipality.
 She died in April 2018, after which speaker Horatio Hendricks took over as mayor.

+Hendricks was re-elected as mayor following the 2021 municipal elections.
+He resigned from office in June 2023 and deputy mayor Hattingh Bornman was elected to succeed him.

 The following table shows the results of the 2021 municipal election.